-Symptoms of some vitamin deficiencies and medical conditions such as vitamin B12 deficiency, infections, hypothyroidism (underactive thyroid), or normal pressure hydrocephalus (a neurological condition caused by the build-up of fluid in the brain) can mimic dementia.
+Symptoms of some vitamin deficiencies and medical conditions such as vitamin B12 deficiency, infections, hypothyroidism (underactive thyroid), and normal pressure hydrocephalus (a neurological condition caused by the build-up of fluid in the brain) can mimic dementia.
 Some prescription and over-the-counter medicines can cause dementia-like symptoms.
-If you have these symptoms, it is important to talk to your health care provider to find out if there are any underlying causes for these symptoms.
+If you have these symptoms, it is important to talk to your healthcare provider to find out if there are any underlying causes for these symptoms.

 For more information, see What Is Dementia?

-- Help your loved one start gathering important documents such as their advanced health care directive or living will, durable power of attorney for health care, and financial or estate planning documents.
-CDC has a Care Planning Form [PDF – 1 MB] available to download at no cost.
+- Help your loved one start gathering important documents, such as their advanced healthcare directive or living will, durable power of attorney for health care, and financial or estate planning documents.
+CDC has a PDF Care Planning Form available to download at no cost.

 More than half of people with memory loss have not talked to their healthcare provider, but that doesn’t have to be you.
-Get comfortable with starting a dialogue with your health care provider if you observe any changes in memory, or an increase in confusion, or just if you have any questions.
+Get comfortable with starting a dialogue with your healthcare provider if you observe any changes in memory, an increase in confusion, or just if you have any questions.
 You can also discuss health care planning, management of chronic conditions, and caregiving needs.